zhangzhengde0225/CDNet/docs/DATASETS.md

 rm labels/*.cache  # if you are the first time to use this datasets.

 ```
-The trainsets includes training and verification set, and the file structure uses the format of YOLOv5:
+The trainsets includes training and verification set, and the file structure format is YOLOv5 likes:
 ```python
 |--train_data_v5_format
 --|--images  # the .jpg images